smheffron/CS4330-Final-Project/README.md

 * Constructor is private, and you make a static method that has your return type object of a singleton class
 * Not all Java Singletons are thread safe because the instance can be accessed through multiple threads.
 * Can be lazily instantiated
 * If an instance already exist then it returns the reference object if not the object will only be created when needed.

 #### Swift
-* Make the initializer private and make a static constant property which gives other objects access to the singleton object.
+* The initializer is private and there is a static constant property which gives other objects access to the singleton object.
 * It is possible to make swift singletons thread safe
 * Use the keyword ‘Lazy’ to lazily instantiate